Supreme Court to Hear South Carolina’s Bid to Defund Planned Parenthood

 0:00

-The U.S. Supreme Court said on Dec.
-18 it will consider whether South Carolina can stop Planned Parenthood from taking part in the state’s Medicaid program.
+The U.S. Supreme Court stated on Dec.
+18 that it will consider whether South Carolina can stop Planned Parenthood from taking part in the state’s Medicaid program.

 The court granted the petition in Kerr v.
 Planned Parenthood in an unsigned order.
 The court did not explain its decision.
 No justices dissented.

-Medicaid is a joint federal–state program that treats the indigent.
+Medicaid is a joint federal–state program that offers health insurance coverage to low-income Americans.

-The petition the state filed with the Supreme Court on June 3 says that in July 2018, South Carolina Gov. Henry McMaster, a Republican, signed Executive Order 2018-21 stating that the state “has a strong culture and longstanding tradition of protecting and defending the life and liberty of unborn children.”
+According to the petition filed by the state with the Supreme Court on June 3, South Carolina Gov. Henry McMaster signed Executive Order 2018-21 in July 2018, affirming that the state “has a strong culture and longstanding tradition of protecting and defending the life and liberty of unborn children.”

-The order directed state health officials to “deem abortion clinics unqualified to provide family planning services.”
+The order by the Republican governor directed state health officials to “deem abortion clinics unqualified to provide family planning services.”
 The executive fiat also made officials terminate clinics’ enrollment agreements and deny their enrollment applications in the future.

 The issue in the case at hand is whether “the Medicaid Act’s any-qualified-provider provision unambiguously confers a private right upon a Medicaid beneficiary to choose a specific provider,” according to the petition.